pitpalac36/node-task-manager/README.md

-dev setup :
+For dev mode you may run the following scripts:
-  npm start
+  - npm start
-  npm run dev
+  - npm run dev
-  npm test
+  - npm test